Sounds like information that you can use to up your eCommerce game, right?

 - Perceived benefits of drinking coffee.

-Each of these categories contributes to the main purpose of the survey and contain multiple questions.
+Each of these categories contributes to the main purpose of the survey and contains multiple questions.
 To make data collection and subsequent analysis easier, you can categorize questions in your surveys.

 For example, you can place subheadings to identify certain groups of questions and let the survey taker know what they will need to answer.